 - Dice B came up 1-4

-Adam: Perhaps another couple of examples.
+Adam: There are parallel examples to the dice case.
 For all of my beliefs (at least those about questions with only two answers), I believe they are more likely true than their negations.
 Yet I am fairly confident that at least some of these are wrong.
-Perhaps also for authors who write a book with a pre-emptive apology for any errors made.
+Similarly authors often offer a pre-emptive apology for any errors made in the foreword.

-Further, Craig’s obsession with the P=0.5 threshold doesn’t matter either way – not only are arguments with P(premise) > 0.5 not necessarily persuasive, also arguments with P(premise) < 0.5 aren’t necessarily unpersuasive.
+Further, the P=0.5 threshold doesn’t matter the other way either – not only are arguments with P(premise) > 0.5 not necessarily persuasive, also arguments with P(premise) < 0.5 aren’t necessarily unpersuasive.
 Suppose I was arguing with someone who took P(the universe had a cause) to be very very low – 0.01, say.
-Yet, if they hold to P=0.6 for the premises of the Kalam, they should raise their estimate to at least 0.36 (or, if the’y’re feeling Moorean, drive down their assignments for the premises).
+Yet, if they hold to P=0.6 for the premises of the Kalam, they should raise their estimate to at least 0.36 (or, if they’re feeling Moorean, drive down their assignments for the premises).
 So I’m not even sure it’s a very good heuristic – any better than “more plausible premises are better than less plausible ones for a persuasive argument” for example.

 Adam: In that case, then, all these valid arguments really do is point to links between certain beliefs: that certain combinations of beliefs entail others.
 That we can’t hold conjunctions of premises with a probability higher than their entailments.